wnagchenghku/RAMCloud/ramcloud.md

 Server2 is the migration destination machine.

-When migratePercentage=50, the throughput is the sum of the requests on migrated data AND non-migrated data.
-For non-migrated data, both Fulva and Rocksteady do not add extra bandwidth, so we should ignore that part.
+When migratePercentage=50, the throughput is the sum of requests on migrated data AND non-migrated data.
+For non-migrated data, both Fulva and Rocksteady do not add extra bandwidth (the non-migrated data of course lives on the source machine), so we should ignore that part.
 To make calculation simple, we set migratePercentage=99.